-On September 27, 2019, the Student and Exchange Visitor Program (SEVP) issued policy guidance on how to determine whether the OPT employment is directly related to the student’s major area of study and how to explain this relationship in SEVIS.
+The Student and Exchange Visitor Program (SEVP) has policy guidance on how to determine whether the OPT employment is directly related to the student’s major area of study and how to explain this relationship in SEVIS.
 It is the student’s responsibility to relate the training opportunity to the program of study.
 If the relationship is not clear, it is the student who must identify the connection.

-Before you add an employer in SEVIS, the student should give you a written description with the following:
+Before you add an employer in SEVIS, the student should give you a written description which includes:

 - Job title